ryangomberg/ryangomberg/README.md

 Welcome to my webpage!
 I am an Undergraduate Applied/Computational Mathematics Major at UC Irvine, graduating June 2025.
 Refer to the above links for my resume and work/projects!

 My current interests are in Data Science/Machine Learning and Finance!
-I have experience with working and handling projects in a personal and team setting, as well as managing timelines and task coordination.
-I am keen to leverage academic experience and contribute to successful projects in a professional environment.
+With a strong foundation in applied mathematics and hands-on experience in machine learning (through academic projects), I bring both analytical rigor and practical coding ability to team-based projects.
+I am eager to leverage academic experience and contribute to impactful work in a professional environment.

 Whenever I have free time, I enjoy swimming, video games, watching shows/movies, and taking walks on the beach! :)